Ako Adjei Interchange: Location

 The interchange is located between Ring Road Central and Independence Avenue and is along Liberation Road in Accra with links towards the 37 Military Hospital, the Police headquarters.
 It is arguably one of Ghana's most used flyovers.

 History

 The site of the interchange was prior to its construction a major roundabout.
 The roundabout had several name changes from the Akuafo Roundabout to Redemption Circle to the Sankara Circle.
 The names given to the roundabout represented the identities and interests of various Ghanaian political leader in Ghana's political history.
 When construction of the interchange begun in 1997 it was to replace the Sankara Roundabout.
-Upon completion the interchange was named the Sankara Interchange.
-Captain Thomas Sankara was a military ruler of Burkina Faso.
+Upon completion the interchange was named the Sankara Interchange in honor of Burkinabe military officer Captain Thomas Sankara.

 Renaming

-In March of 2005, the Sankara Interchange was renamed to Ako Adjei Interchange, modeled after Dr. Ebenezer Ako Adjei, who was a lawyer and founding member of the United Gold Coast Convention (UGCC) and a famous member of The Big Six (Ghana).
+In March 2005, the Sankara Interchange was renamed to Ako Adjei Interchange, modeled after Dr. Ebenezer Ako Adjei, who was a lawyer and founding member of the United Gold Coast Convention (UGCC) and a famous member of The Big Six (Ghana).
 The renaming was graciously accepted by his daughter, Naa Astia Yaoley.

+Mural Project

+In February 2020, the Ghana Association of Visual Artists (GAVA), in partnership with the Korle Klottey Municipal Assembly and the Accra Metropolitan Assembly, began a mural project at the Ako Adjei Interchange under the Accra Beautification Project.
+The initiative aims to showcase Accra as the capital city and highlight Ga cultural heritage, including symbolism, traditions, and coastal life.

+The first phase, designed to coincide with Ghana's 63rd Independence anniversary, features murals on both ends of the interchange and themed artwork on the bridge pillars.
+The project blends the murals with the surrounding environment and promotes Ga cultural symbols in public spaces.
+It is expected to extend to other areas in the city, including Efua Sutherland Park, Liberation Circle, Danquah Circle, High Street and Kwame Nkrumah Circle.